 |

-collaboration outside "school".
+is our first collaboration outside "school".

 D. has already used a number of your techniques during the recording